 Bring Plenty of Water

 While the middle section of the Cathedral Wash Trail can shade you from the sun, the both ends of the hike are fully exposed.
-Knowing how merciless the Arizona’s sun can be, you should not tramp though the slot canyon without a large bottle of water.
+Knowing how merciless Arizona’s sun can be, you should not tramp though the slot canyon without a large bottle of water.

 Choose the Optimal Time of the Day to Hike along the Cathedral Wash Trail

 Embark of the hiking journey either in the morning or late afternoon.
-The sun is low enough during these times, keeping the hike less sweaty and tiresome.
+The sun is low enough during these times, keeping the hiker less sweaty and tiresome.
 Avoid trekking through the slot canyon in the afternoon when the sun burns mercilessly.

 The Cathedral Wash hike never gets as busy as other popular trails in Arizona.
-Yet due to a limited number of parking spaces at the roadside pull out, the place might look overcrowded.
+Yet due to a limited number of parking spaces at the roadside pull out, the place may look overcrowded.
 And it’s another reason to avoid hiking along the Cathedral Wash Trail in the afternoon.